cosmic-horizon/committees/Ecosystem/Readme.md

 **Transparency and Documentation:** The committee will maintain accurate records and documentation of project progress, updates, and evaluations.
 These records will be made available to the public to ensure transparency and facilitate community understanding of the projects' advancements.

-**Accountability Measures:** The committee will establish accountability measures to ensure project owners or teams fulfill their reporting obligations and make satisfactory progress towards project milestones.
-This may include periodic reviews, performance assessments, or specific criteria for continued project support.

 ## Resource Allocation:

-Given the endowment of 200,000 QWOYN tokens, the Community Spend Committee has determined that it can generate roughly 5500 QWOYN tokens per month through staking.
-The funds will be allocated in the following manner:
+Given the endowment of 200,000 QWOYN tokens.
+The staking rewards will be allocated in the following manner:

 **Restaking:** 50% of the generated QWOYN tokens will be restaked into the staking pool.
 Restaking helps to support the growth and security of the network by increasing the staked QWOYN tokens and enhancing network consensus.